 All the traditional arts from Polynesia Micronesia and Melanesia together form oceanic art.
-Melanesia is Papua New Guinea Vanuatu and New Caledonia.
-Polynesia is all the Pacific Islands like Tonga and Fiji but also include New Zealand and Easter Island.
+Melanesia is Papua New Guinea, Solomon islands, Vanuatu and New Caledonia.
+Polynesia is all the Pacific Islands like Tonga and Fiji but also includes New Zealand and Easter Island.
 Micronesia is just north of New Guinea.

 This article helps to visually show some of the main types of Oceanic art.
 It aims to help the reader identify which region different Sculpture comes from.

 Some authors consider Australian Aboriginal art as oceanic Art.
 Aboriginal Art though is different again and diverse enough to be considered in its own right.

 Oceanic Art is some of the most valuable and sort after tribal art.